stephenjboughton/AngularNotes/Angular7TutorialNotes.md

 ## 7 Class Binding

-Class binding allows us to bind class styles to properties within our class model so that we can assign them through these properties instead of through the class attribute on an html element.
-For instance, if our class has styles like this in the css or style section of decorator metada:
+Class binding allows us to bind classes to properties within our component model so that we can assign dynamically through these properties instead of through the class attribute on an html element.
+For instance, if our class has styles like this in the css file or style section of our decorator metada:

     .text-success {
         color: green;